marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

 The **Provider** MUST comply with the following prerequisites:

     - Has successfully subscribed to the PDND Infrastructure (as per R1).
-    - Has created a new e-Service and published it within the PDND API Catalogue (as per R2).
+    - Has created a new e-Service and published it within the PDND API Catalogue.

 Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^